davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 That's right, `DistributedWriteOnce<T>` is a full-blown consensus algorithm!

 The word "consensus" means "agreement."
-It implies a sort of story: once upon a time, there was a group, where not all members of the group initially agreed.
+Calling something consensus implies a sort of story: once upon a time, there was a group, where not all members of the group initially agreed.
 Then, they all came into agreement.
 That kind of agreement is called "consensus."

 So what does consensus have to do with distributed write-once variables?
-In that context, the group is a group of threads running on different machines, rather than a group of people.
-The initial disagreement comes from different threads calling `tryInitialize` with different values.
-The final agreement comes from all threads receiving the same value from `finalValue`.
+In that context, the group is made up of threads running on different machines, rather than people; the initial disagreement comes from different threads calling `tryInitialize` with different values, and the final agreement comes from all threads receiving the same value from `finalValue`.

-If you check our write-once solutions to the random user selection and order cancellation problems, you'll see in both cases we start out with different threads in disagreement (different values being passed to `tryInitialize`), and end up with all threads in agreement (all forget what value they passed to `tryInitialize` and just trust the value returned by `finalValue` instead).
-Somewhere inside of the `WriteOnce<>` object, the disagreement was resolved, arbitrarily, by picking the first `tryInitialize` call, and the final result was total agreement &mdash; consensus.
+If you check our write-once solutions to the random user selection and order cancellation problems, you'll see this in action.
+In both cases we start out with different threads in disagreement (different values are being passed to `tryInitialize`), and we end up with all threads in agreement (we forget what value we passed to `tryInitialize` and just trust the value returned by `finalValue` instead).
+Somewhere between `tryInitialize` and `finalValue`, the disagreement was resolved (arbitrarily, by picking the first `tryInitialize` call), and the final result was total agreement acrss all threads &mdash; consensus.

-But anyways, it would seem we managed to come up with a pretty good consensus algorithm, `DistributedWriteOnce<T>`, without all that much thinking or writing all that much code.
+We could end this blog post right here if we wanted do.
+(And we quit now, we'd be quitting while we're ahead.)
+But this cannot be the whole story.
+We managed to write a consensus algorithm, namely `DistributedWriteOnce<T>`, without all that much thinking or code.
 Aren't consensus algorithms supposed to be notoriously difficult for mere mortals to comprehend?
-I'm a mere mortal, and I comprehend `DistributedWriteOnce<T>` pretty good . . .
+I'm a mere mortal, and I comprehend `DistributedWriteOnce<T>` just fine.

 ## The Curveball: Fault Tolerance

-We could stop here if we wanted to.
-(And we'd be quitting while we're ahead.)
-But there is another requirement we really ought to consider before declaring victory on consensus algorithms.